What I am fighting for:

 + Mental Health Access & Resources

-Mental health and substance use disorders are among the top conditions for disability as well as cost to families, employers, and state health systems.
+Mental health and substance use disorders are among the top conditions for disability as well as the cost to families, employers, and state health systems.
 We must start with strengthening North Carolina’s public mental health and substance use prevention, treatment, and recovery services.
 Mental health is a critical part of healthcare and we should expand Medicaid to increase access for patients and resources.
 In the recent bipartisan state budget, our state saw an investment of $2 million to nonprofits to address issues locally.

 + Small Business Growth Through Innovation

 Innovation will fuel our small business growth.
 We have the talent and capabilities.
 We can train and attract the next generation of experts and create a workforce pipeline.
 Growth begins with our high school STEM programs and carries over to our university and community college emerging technologies programs.
 A talent pipeline also flows from Fort Bragg’s Career Resource Center with thousands of highly skilled veterans.

 + Ensuring Fair and Equal Treatment regardless of gender, race or sexual orientation